 - 1. Select the dimension that contains the field you want to delete. - 2.
-Do one of the following: - Click the Display Active Dimension button on the toolbar. - From the View menu, choose Dimension.
+Do one of the following: - Click the Display Active Dimension button on the toolbar.
+From the View menu, choose Dimension.

 - 3. Position the cursor in the field to be deleted. - 4.
 From the Dimension menu, choose Delete Field.
+You are prompted to confirm the deletion. - 5.
+Click OK.